lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-10-29-start-refactoring-from-the-deepest-branch.md

 ---
 layout: post
-title:  "Start refactoring from the deepest branch"
+title:  "Where do we start refactoring a large method?"
 categories: refactoring
 ---
 We see a large method.